 Blackbeard’s Castle is located at 38 Dronnigens Gade, up the hill from downtown.
 Although not historically confirmed to be the hideout of Blackbeard it is a lovely place to enjoy a refreshment and look at the view beyond.
 It is also the easier way to experience the 99 Steps…walking down the steps rather than up.
 Constructed from the ballast of ships coming into port, if you follow the stairs down it will bring you back toward the water.

+Currently the only way to get to St John is via St Thomas; hopefully the inter-island service will be starting up again soon.
 If you are visiting St. John, you will arrive in their port of Cruz Bay.
 You will find shopping and restaurants in both Cruz Bay and Coral Bay.
 We have special memories of snorkeling off the sand in Trunk Bay with our young children and eating fresh mango sorbet at the small roadside stand near the top of the mountain.

 Departing from Tortola’s Road Town Ferry Terminal

 The other ferry terminal on Tortola is in Road Town.
 You will see it on your right as you come into town.
 From there you can catch ferries to Virgin Gorda or the thrice weekly run to Anegada.
 There is parking available near the terminal.